-The Group holds an investment in equity shares of MSE Limited with a fair value of EUR 243 thousand at 30 June 2024.
-The fair value of this investment was categorised as Level 3 at 31 December 2023 (for information on the valuation technique, see (i) above).
+The Group holds an investment in equity shares of MSE Limited with a fair value of EUR 243 thousand at 30 June 2025.
+The fair value of this investment was categorised as Level 3 at 31 December 2024 (for information on the valuation technique, see Note 20B(i)).
 This was because the shares were not listed on an exchange and there were no recent observable arm's length transactions in the shares.

-During the six months ended 30 June 2024, MSE Limited listed its equity shares on an exchange and they are currently actively traded in that market.
-Because the equity shares now have a published price quotation in an active market, the fair value measurement was transferred from Level 3 to Level 1 of the fair value hierarchy at 30 June 2024.
+During the six months ended 30 June 2025, MSE Limited listed its equity shares on an exchange and they are currently actively traded in that market.
+Because the equity shares now have a published price quotation in an active market, the fair value measurement was transferred from Level 3 to Level 1 of the fair value hierarchy at 30 June 2025.